har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 Connect to the WiFi Access Point `Vario-AP`, no password needed.

 Open the url `http://192.168.4.1` in a browser.
 You can use `http://vario.local` with any OS that has mDNS support.
 MacOS has built-in support.
 For Ubuntu, install Avahi.
-For Windows install Bonjour.
+For Windows, install Bonjour.

 You can now configure an external WiFi Access Point SSID and password.
 Then you do not have to switch between your home WiFi network and the vario Access Point to be able to configure the vario.